Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Phase Space Theory of ROA

+$\bm R^{0}$ is a local average position of the nuclei and $\bm K_B$ is a moment-of-inertial like tensor.
+The expressions are given in the SI section S2.
+In the non-local limit, $\zeta_{AB} \rightarrow M_{A}$, $\bm R^{0}$ becomes the center of mass and $\bm K_B$ becomes the nuclear moment of inertia relative to the center of mass. \cite{tao_basis-free_2025}

-At this point, however, it is crucial to note that, for evaluating Eq.\ref{eq:dGdPi2} above, we must work {\em in the presence} of a magnetic field.
+Although the exact symmetry constraints above do not uniquely define the form of $\hat{\bm \Gamma}$, we have demonstrated previously that the choice of $\hat{\bm \Gamma}$ in Eqs.\ref{eq:gammasum} -\ref{eq:erf} is reasonable by benchmarking against several quantities, such as the electronic momentum, electronic current densities, and vibrational circular dichroism.\cite{duston_phase-space_2024,tao_basis-free_2025,tao_electronic_2024} At this point, however, it is crucial to note that, for evaluating Eq.\ref{eq:CIDm_PS} above, we must work {\em in the presence} of a magnetic field.
 To compute the ROA tensors in Eq. \ref{eq:CIDm_PS}, we need to explicitly take into account the effects of an external magnetic field.